-- Dabrafenib (TAFINLAR®) + trametinib (MEKINIST®) for adjuvant therapy and advanced disease - Vemurafenib (ZELBORAF[®]) + cobimetinib (COTELLIC[®]) -for advanced disease - Encorafenib (BRAFTOVI®) + binimetinib (MEKTOVI®) for advanced disease
+- Dabrafenib (TAFINLAR®) + trametinib (MEKINIST®) - Vemurafenib (ZELBORAF[®]) + cobimetinib (COTELLIC[®]) - Encorafenib (BRAFTOVI®) + binimetinib (MEKTOVI®)

 As we mentioned, the BRAF and MEK inhibitors work best when combined.
 For this reason, although these drugs are commercially available for use alone, they are rarely used this way.
 Typically, they are only used alone if someone has a contraindication or cannot tolerate the other drug in the combination.
 We will, therefore, not spend additional time discussing the use of these drugs as single agents.
 If you, for some reason, require single-agent therapy, your oncologist will help you evaluate that treatment option.